 We’ve installed faux shiplap in several other spaces in our home, and for our shiplap projects we do the easy & budget friendly way to shiplap: with plywood shiplap boards!

 In this DIY shiplap tutorial, I will walk you through how we install shiplap in our home that doesn’t cost a fortune, and that is an easy DIY you can do at home too.
+We used plywood but lumber yards Colorado are also a good alternative.

 How Do You Make Shiplap Out of Plywood?